gve-sw/gve_devnet_webex_recording_migration_management/README.md

 > Note: the documentation for Webex integrations can be found [here](https://developer.webex.com/docs/integrations)

-## AWS S3 Storage
+## AWS S3 Storage (Optional)

-Next, we have to create AWS S3 storage, where we are going to migrate the Webex recordings to.
+Next, we can create AWS S3 storage, if you wish to migrate or copy the Webex recordings to.
 In case you have already set up S3 storage and obtained the API credentials, then you can skip this step.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.